DavidAntliff/esp32-freqcount/README.md

 ## Introduction

-This ESP32 component facilitates accurately measuring the frequency of pulses on a GPIO using Pulse Counter, RMT and Interrupt.
+This ESP32 component facilitates accurately measuring the frequency of square pulses on a GPIO using Pulse Counter, RMT and Interrupt.

 The RMT generates a pulse of precise length, which is mapped to a GPIO.
 This is the sampling window signal.